 9.1 Start by placing two base stations in the site

 Use the GUI web interface to configure IPBSs.
-For more information about the GUI web interface, see Mitel IP-DECT Base Station Installation and Operation Guide.
+For more information about the GUI web interface, see the Installation and Operation Manual for IP-DECT Base Station, TD 92682EN.